kaurvali/PowerWise/README.md

 elements and chart which displays prices.
 - Siim: Calculator
 - Merili:
-- Märten: Widget, refining the DB communication and application flow.
+- Märten: Widget, refining the DB communication and application flow, made the date picker + chart update to be dynamic.

 #### What went well?
 We think that the application itself came out great.
 The idea was great and thanks to that it was